AlexDesign-Fr/epaper/README.md

 # epaper
 Utilisation d'un écran epaper pour afficher un Google Agenda + prévision météo + météo locale + température Domoticz

-Please refer to https://www.alex-design.fr/Projets-R-A/Calendrier-epaper for (french) usage
+Please refer to the main web site https://www.alex-design.fr/Projets-R-A/Calendrier-epaper for (french) usage

 There are several Python programs that are used in this project.
 They are either launched by the main program or by a cron job or by an external event.